All Episodes

 I wanted you to hear this soundbite.

-And this is uh where he takes his swipe at President Clinton, although he doesn't mention Clinton by name, and he doesn't say that he's saying this in response to anything it's previously, but he leaves that to be understood.
+And this is where he takes his swipe at President Clinton, although he doesn't mention Clinton by name, and he doesn't say that he's saying this in response to anything it's previously, but he leaves that to be understood.

 Well, let me tell you the facts.

-He didn't say that, he just said this.
+He just said this.

 The terrorists concluded that we lacked the courage and character to defend ourselves.